 Dove Lake Circuit

-Discovery Parks - Cradle Mountain holiday cabins with cooking facilities, dorms, tent sites and powered sites for your campervan
+Holiday cabins with cooking facilities, dorms, tent sites, and powered sites for your campervan

 selection of wood cabins surrounded by the Tasmanian Wilderness equipped with either gas or wood fire

-Upon arriving in Mount Field National Park you’ll notice there’s nothing there except a visitor centre and a campsite.
-The newly refurbished visitor centre is packed with information about the local flora and fauna and deep down I’m glad there’s no shops and hotels there.
+Upon arriving in Mount Field National Park you’ll notice there’s nothing there except a visitor center and a campsite.
+The newly refurbished visitor center is packed with information about the local flora and fauna and deep down I’m glad there are no shops and hotels there.
 It adds to the whole scenic experience.

-There are many beautiful photography spots here in Mount Field but these two are my favourites.
+There are many beautiful photography spots here in Mount Field but the two listed below are my favorites.

 Places to stay in Mount Field NP

 Campsite inside the park.
 Basic amenities but an incredible experience.
-You can pay for the site at the visitor centre.
+You can pay for the site at the visitor center.

 Rustic country decor and antique furniture.
 It includes a fully-cooked breakfast, a guest lounge with a log fire, and free WiFi access.

-ca 20 min away from Mount Field NP and on the way back to Hobart.
-Breathe the fresh country air, drink the fresh spring water and eat the fresh seasonal fruit and veg from this eco friendly hotel in the Derwent Valley
+20 min away from Mount Field NP and on the way back to Hobart.
+Breathe the fresh country air, drink the fresh spring water, and eat the fresh seasonal fruit and veg from this eco-friendly hotel in the Derwent Valley

-This leg of the agenda will take you south away from rainforests and toward the southern coast os Tasmania.
-The ferry to Bruny Island leaves from a small town called Kettering and costs 38$ return during peak season.
-Timetables for the ferry can be found here, and the journey last approximately twenty minutes.
+This leg of the agenda will take you south away from rainforests and toward the southern coast of Tasmania.
+The ferry to Bruny Island leaves from a small town called Kettering and costs 38$ in return during peak season.
+Timetables for the ferry can be found here, and the journey lasts approximately twenty minutes.